plasma4/magix-fix/DOCS.md

 - Code executed at launch is located in `G.Launch()`. `G.Launch()` then calls `G.Init()` once image resources are done loading.
 - `l(what: String)`: Gets the HTML element with ID `what`.
 - `choose(arr: object[])`/`shuffle(arr: object[])`: Chooses a random item in the array; shuffles items in the array.
-- `res.tick`: function to run during a tick
+- `res.tick`: Function to run during a tick (resources and units).
-- `item.icon`: icon for an item.
-You can find the sheets in the `sheets` propery of `G.AddData`.
-The coordinates are 0-indexed; sprites are meant to be square 24-by-24 pixels, and the game also has some internal sheets loaded by default.
+- `item.icon`: Icon for an item, like `[2, 3, "magix2"]`.
+You can find the sheets in the `sheets` property of `G.AddData`.
+The coordinates are 0-indexed; sprites are meant to be 24x24 pixels and put into a sprite sheet, and the game also has some internal sheets loaded by default.
 Icons can stack, too!
 (Magix Wiki can help visualize this stacking.)
 - `G.gain(what: String, amount: number, context: String)`/`G.lose(what,amount,context)`: Gain or lose a certain amount of an item (`what`).
-The `context` value is used to display to the user info when hovering over a resource (so they might see -6.0 from eating when hovering over herbs).
-(Note that it is safe to plug in negative values to either function.)
+The `context` value is used to display to the user info when hovering over a resource (so they might see "-6.0 from eating" when hovering over the herbs resource).
+Note that it is safe to plug in negative values to either function.
 - `G.has(what: String)`: Determines if you have a knowledge of something.
 Knowledge would be your techs and traits.
 - `G.checkReq(req: object)`: The universal function for checking requirements.
 It's more powerful than `G.has()` because it can check for more details (like `{'wisdom rituals':'on'}`) and multiple conditions at once since it is an object.
 It returns `true` only if all conditions in the `req` object are met.
 (Note that unit modes can have their own `req` values as well.)
 - `G.testCost(costs: object, mult: number)`/`G.doCost(costs: object, mult: number)`: `testCost` returns `true` or `false` if you can afford the items in `costs`, while `doCost` actually subtracts them.
 Used for purchases.
 - `G.checkPolicy(name: String)`: Same as `.has` but for policies.
 Set a policy using `G.setPolicyModeByName(me: String, mode: String)`.
 - `randomFloor(x: number)`: `if ((x%1)<Math.random()) return Math.floor(x); else return Math.ceil(x);`.
 Basically, rounding down is more likely if the fractional part of x is less than 0.5 and more likely to round up if greater than 0.5.
 - `G.getSetting(name: String)`/`G.setSetting(name: String)`: Gets or sets a setting.
 (An example setting name is `debug`.)
-- `G.Message(obj: {type?: String, text?: String, icon?: [number, number, string?], ...})`
+- `G.Message(obj: {type?: String, text?: String, icon?: [number, number, string?], ...})` Simply sends a message to the right panel.
+Various other options exist.
 - `G.resets`: Number of times reset.
 Increments when ascending, not when starting a "New game" from settings.
 - `G.tick`/`G.day`/`G.year`: ticks (increments once per new day, doesn't reset on year change); days (resets to 0 if `G.day>300` and increments `G.year`); years.
 - `G.fps`: frame rate.